declancm/cinnamon.nvim/README.md

 ## ✨ Features

-* Can add smooth scrolling to any normal mode movement, command, or Lua function
+* Can add smooth cursor and window scroll animation to any normal mode movement, command, or Lua function
 * Horizontal, vertical, and diagonal scrolling
 * Adjusts scroll speed based on movement distance
 * Non-blocking delays using luv
 * Two scrolling modes:
-    * `cursor`: Smoothly scrolls the cursor for any movement
+    * `cursor`: animate cursor and window scrolling for any movement
-    * `window`: Smoothly scrolls the window ONLY when the cursor moves out of view
+    * `window`: animate window scrolling ONLY when the cursor moves out of view

 ## 📋 Requirements